caregiving / Death doula support

 Are we a good fit?

 The best place to begin is with a conversation.
-You’re invited to complete the form below to schedule a complimentary 20–30 minute phone call, or you may email me directly.
-We’ll talk about what’s happening, what kind of support may be needed, and whether working together feels aligned.
+You’re invited to complete the form below to schedule a complimentary 30 minute phone call, or you may email or call me directly at +1 210-643-7010.
+We’ll talk about what’s happening, what type of support may be needed, and whether working together feels aligned.

-If we decide to move forward, we’ll schedule a 2-hour initial intake session at my standard rate.
+If we decide to move forward, we’ll schedule a 2-hour initial intake session.
 During this time, we’ll review current needs, practical planning, and the type of support that would be most helpful.
 I’ll offer guidance, answer questions, and share relevant resources.
 From there, we can determine whether ongoing support feels appropriate and what that may look like.